AntonioMeireles/corectl/README.md

-# CoreOS _over_ OS X made simple
+# CoreOS _over_ macOS made simple
 ###### built on top of [xhyve](https://github.com/xhyve-xyz/xhyve)'s _golang_ [bindings](https://github.com/hooklift/xhyve)

 **caveats**
 -----------

  > - `xhyve`, on top of we built, is a young project, so expect bugs!
- > - You must be running OS X Yosemite, 10.10.3, or later on a 2010,
+ > - You must be running macOS Yosemite, 10.10.3, or later on a 2010,
  >   or later, Mac (i.e. one with a CPU that supports EPT) for things to work.
  > - if you use **any** version of VirtualBox prior to VirtualBox 4.3.30 then
  >   `xhyve` will crash your system either if VirtualBox is running, or had been